by Carey Casey

 And let me tell you, creating and nurturing that bond is a unique joy.
 You probably know this, too.

-Several years later, my daughter was visiting from out-of-state with her husband and her baby boy, my grandson John-John.
+Several years later, my daughter was visiting from out of state with her husband and their baby boy, my grandson John-John.
 It was Sunday morning, and everyone was getting ready for church.
 I was up early and was already dressed.
-And if I do say so, I was looking good—the tie was working, the colors were coordinated, the pants and shoes were just right.
+And if I do say so, I was looking good: the tie was working, the colors were coordinated, the pants and shoes were just right.

 John-John was dressed too, but he hadn’t eaten yet, so they asked me to feed him breakfast.
 “No problem,” I said.
 “We’ll have fun.”
 And we did.
 They put him in his high chair, strapped his bib on, and turned me loose with the applesauce and that baby-sized spoon.
 John-John just sat there grinning at Granddad.

 Before my bride Melanie left the room to finish getting ready, she gave me one piece of advice: “Sweetheart, maybe you should take off your suit coat while you’re feeding him.”